kongr45gpen/hubot-stm32/README.md

 https://www.npmjs.com/package/hubot-stm32

 ## To-Do List
-- [ ] Support more types of manuals (errata sheets, programming manuals, ...)
 - [ ] Do not fetch MCUs every time
 - [ ] Do not show Searching... message
 - [ ] Show error when no file is found